-Benadryl is used in the treatment of cough; nausea/vomiting; motion sickness; cold symptoms; allergic reactions (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Benadryl is used in the treatment of allergic reactions; extrapyramidal reaction; allergic rhinitis; cough; cold symptoms (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
-Benadryl 50 MG is not subject to the Controlled Substances Act.
+Benadryl 50 MG is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: